Petar Čardaklija: First Serbian Uprising

-In Saint Petersburg they met with Russian foreign minister Prince Czartoryski, who listened to them and handed their petition to the Tsar.
-Prince also advised them to form a Serbian government and promised that Russia would help the Serbian cause influencing the Sultan.

-The delegation returned to Serbia in mid-December 1804. Čardaklija next took part in the national assembly in Pećani.
+On 3 November 1804 the Serbian delegation in St. Petersburg presented their program which included autonomy, "independent Serbian administration", with only taxes being paid to the Sultan.
+The Serbian delegation to Russia returned in February 1805 with good news, foreign minister Czartoryski deciding to take up the Serbian cause at the Porte.
+Russia advised the Serbs to send a delegation to the Porte in Constantinople regarding their problems and wishes, which Russia would support. Čardaklija next participated at the national assembly in Pećani.
 In April 1805 he was again in a diplomatic delegation (together with Aleksa Lazarević, Jovan Protić, and Stevan Živković) that was sent to Constantinople.
 However, once there the deputies were ill-treated and had to escape to the Russian consulate and then flee from the city fearing for their lives. Čardaklija and Lazarević embarked on a Russian ship and escaped to Odessa.
-From there they journeyed to Saint Petersburg and then back to Belgrade.
+From there they journeyed to St. Petersburg and then back to Belgrade.

-When in 1807 Russia decided to militarily help the Serbs, Čardaklija (together with Avram Lukić and Jeremeija Gagić) was sent to the HQ of the Russian expeditionary force which was stationed in Wallachia.
-There they asked for a man that would return with them to Belgrade to act as a Russian plenipotentiary in Serbia; their wish was granted.
+When in 1807 Russia decided to militarily help the Serbs, Čardaklija, Avram Lukić and Jeremija Gagić were sent to the Russian Danube army headquarters stationed in Wallachia, where they asked and received a Russian plenipotentiary to act in Serbia to accompany them.

-Čardaklija resided in Belgrade until his death in 1808.
+Čardaklija resided in Belgrade until his death in 1810.
 He was buried in Belgrade's Orthodox cathedral church.
 Speech at his funeral was held by his friend, the famous writer Dositej Obradović, at the time minister of education in Serbia.
 Obradović also wrote the epitaph on his tombstone in which he glorifies Čardaklija as an "immortal Serb".

-Family

-Čardaklija had a brother, Jovan, who also crossed to insurrectionist Serbia and worked as a government clerk until the Ottoman return in 1813.
-Jovan then fled to Russia with other notable Serbs.
-That is also where he died.
+His brother Jovan worked as a Serbian government clerk until the Ottoman suppression of the uprising in 1813.
+Jovan then fled into exile in Russia with other notable Serbs, where he died.